webix-hub/docs/data/api/refs/ui.proto_props.md

 - api/link/ui.proto_template_config.md - the component template
 - api/link/ui.proto_tooltip_config.md - sets a popup message appearing on pointing a mouse cursor over the dedicated item.
 - api/link/ui.proto_type_config.md - object that specifies items presentation
-- api/link/ui.proto_url_config.md - the url of a data feed which will be loaded after component initialization
+- api/link/ui.proto_url_config.md - the url the component will use to load data after its initialization
 - api/link/ui.proto_width_config.md - sets the width of the component
 }}